DotchGNU/oligo-tail-miRNA/README.md

 The small RNA sequencing data were analyzed using an in-house pipeline.
 Briefly, adaptors were removed, reads were mapped using Bowtie and visualized using [IGV](https://software.broadinstitute.org/software/igv/download).
 More detailed study of the isomiR profile was done using [QuagmiR](https://github.com/Gu-Lab-RBL-NCI/oligo-tail-miRNA#references).
 This software uses a unique algorithm to pull specific reads and aligns them against a consensus sequence in the middle of a miRNA, allowing mismatches on the ends to capture 3’ isomiRs.
 The reports included tabulated analysis of miRNA expression, length, number of nucleotides trimmed and tail composition at individual read level.

-In this particular manuscript, QuagmiR Levenshtein distances for the 5' and 3' segments were set to 2 and -1(no restriction).
-This setting allowed a high stringency on indetifying the miRNA, while leaving the 3' end of the miRNA unrestrained to detect any trimming and/or tailing event.
+In this manuscript, QuagmiR's parameter "Levenshtein or edit distances" for the 5' and 3' segments were set to 2 and -1 (no restriction), respectively.
+This particular setting allowed a high stringency on indetifying the miRNA, while leaving the 3' end of the miRNA unrestrained to detect any trimming and/or tailing event.

 Customized R scripts were used to calculate percentages of canonical miRNA (defined as the most abundant templated read) and 3’ isomiRs, a well as percentages of tailing and trimming.
 Long tail composition was calculated by counting the number of non-templated nucleotides present in the tail of each isomiR read.
 Reads with equal number of non-templated nucleotides in the tail were added together and cumulative distribution was calculated for all the oligo-tailed isomiRs going from ones with longer to shorter tails.